diana-dr/Web-and-Mobile-Accessibility/exercise 4/README.md

   - Reason 3: The placeholder attribute is not a nice place for the input format instruction, especially for people who have bad short-term memory (Ref [1]).

+#TODO someone fix the body color?
+#TODO should the "optional" for the basic information be fixed?

+### Related control grouping

+We can improve them using `<fieldset>` instead of `<div>` for better screen reader accessibility.

 ### References
 [1] [Don’t Use The Placeholder Attribute — Smashing Magazine](https://www.smashingmagazine.com/2018/06/placeholder-attribute/)

-#TODO someone fix the body color?
-#TODO should the "optional" for the basic information be fixed?